12 Surprising Reasons For Irregular Periods

 An irregular menstrual cycle may also be associated with type II diabetes, and cardiovascular diseases (12).

-The majority of studies reveal increased spreading of diabetes type II and cardiovascular in women with irregular cycles (13).
+The majority of studies reveal that irregular cycles have a higher risk of type II diabetes and CVD (13).

-There are many studies, research, and doctors who considered that diabetes is associated with an irregular period cycle.
+There are many studies, and researchers, who considered that diabetes is allied with an irregular period cycle.

 When someone has diabetes, their body’s ability to produce insulin is completely stopped, which can lead to Hypoglycemia.

-• Hypoglycemia is a condition, where a diabetes person’s blood sugar level falls too low.
+• Hypoglycemia (a condition, where a diabetic person’s blood sugar level falls too low)

 • Insulin is a hormone made in our pancreas, which helps the body to maintain body sugar levels.